Self-attention Dual Embedding for Graphs with Heterophily: Introduction

 \item To leverage our observations, we propose a new model called SADE-GCN.
 This model is based on Dual Embedding architecture that keeps the independence of feature and topology during message passing.
 Furthermore, SADE-GCN incorporates a novel self-attention mechanism that extracts the heterophily and asymmetry of the graph.

-\item Finally, we assess the effectiveness of SADE-GCN on a total of 13 graphs, including 10 heterophilic and 3 homophilic ones.
+\item Finally, we assess the effectiveness of SADE-GCN on a total of 9 graphs, including 6 heterophilic and 3 homophilic ones.
 We demonstrate that our proposed model outperforms other existing state-of-the-art methods in terms of prediction accuracy.
-Furthermore, our experiments also show that our proposed method can be readily extended to handle large-scale graphs.
 Additionally, we investigate the contributions of individual modules by conducting ablation experiments. \end{itemize}